Subscribe to our magazine

 Remove and discard the teabags without squeezing them.
 Leave the tea to cool completely before pouring into a large 2.5- to 3-litre glass jar.
 Add the scoby and its starter liquid, leaving a minimum of 5cm space at the top of the jar.

-Cover the jar with a cloth or kitchen paper so the scoby can 'breathe'.
+Cover the jar with a thin tea towel or muslin cloth so the scoby can 'breathe'.
 Secure with an elastic band and label the jar with the date and its contents.

 Leave to ferment for one to two weeks at room temperature and away from radiators, the oven or direct sunlight.
 Do not put the jar in a cupboard, as air circulation is important.

 After the first week, taste the kombucha daily – the longer you leave it, the more acidic the flavour will become.
 When ready, pour the kombucha into bottles, making sure to reserve the scoby and 100-200ml of starter fluid for the next batch.

 The kombucha is ready to drink immediately, or you can start a ‘secondary fermentation’ by adding flavours such as fruit, herbs and spices to the drawn-off liquid and leaving it bottled for a few more days before drinking.
 Will keep in the fridge for up to three months.

 Lemon & ginger kombucha

 Add the zest and juice of 1 lemon and 1-2 tsp grated ginger to 750ml kombucha and mix well.
 Pour into a flip-top bottle and seal.
 Leave at room temperature for two to four days, tasting daily, until it has reached the desired level of carbonation and flavour.
 Strain and chill to serve.